There’s plenty of advice out there when it comes to finding the right rescue dog, but how do you find the right rescue?

 3. Do A Little Internet Sleuthing

-If you have found a handful of shelters or rescues that sound like they will have the perfect dog for you, do a little investigating to make sure they’re reputable.
+If you’ve found a handful of shelters or rescues that sound like they ‘ll have the perfect dog for you, do a little investigating to make sure they’re reputable.

 4. Make Sure They’ll Adopt A Dog Out To You